solarbearcub/secretlounge-ng/README.md

-version - Get version & source code of this bot modhelp - Show commands available to moderators adminhelp - Show commands available to admins toggledebug - Toggle debug mode (sends back all messages to you) togglekarma - Toggle karma notifications tripcode - Show or set the tripcode for your messages
+version - Get version & source code of this bot modhelp - Show commands available to moderators adminhelp - Show commands available to admins toggleDebug - Toggle debug mode (sends back all messages to you) toggleCredit - Toggle karma notifications tripcode - Show or set the tripcode for your messages
 ```